On this page

 Online application procedure via Message Box

-Using Message Box, you can apply digitally for the animal biotechnology licence to the Netherlands Enterprise Agency's Service Counter.
+Using Message Box, you can apply digitally for the animal biotechnology licence to the Netherlands Enterprise Agency.
 Message Box is a secure email system which allows you to exchange digital messages with Dutch government organisations.

 Please note: For this purpose, Message Box for the Netherlands Enterprise Agency is listed as 'Regulations Department of the Ministry of EACP'.